Places to relax

 The City of Melton has many green spaces where you can walk, run and get out of doors.
 Parks are designated areas for public access and recreation.
 There are also environmental reserves that have access by permission only.

 Environmental reserves can be accessed by permission of Melton City Council.
 A risk assessment is often required for groups or individuals accessing these reserves to ensure any dangers are highlighted.
 Access is granted for research, educational or other legitimate reasons.
-Many of these reserves have lists of the rare flora and fauna in them and you can find these by contacting Council.
+Many of these reserves have lists of the rare flora and fauna in them.
+For more information contact our Environmental Services Department on 9747 7200.

 City of Melton sites of state and national significance